 A sturdy tripod with a ball head (Mandatory.
 We do a lot of low-light photography).
 If you want to spend the money, the carbon fiber tripods are a pleasure to carry around and use.
 Expensive, but should last you a lifetime.
-Try to keep the tripod minus the head weight to below 3.5 lbs.
+Try to keep the tripod minus the head weight below 3.5 lbs.
 You will get better images overall if you travel with and “USE” a tripod.
-I am currently using a Gitzo Carbon Fiber tripod with a Really Right Stuff Ballhead.
-The new Really Right Stuff Carbon Fiber TQC-14 w/ BH-30 Pro Ballhead has been getting rave reviews as a travel tripod.
-I personally know three photographers who are using this setup and love it.
+Please watch my video on tripods, Choosing a good travel the condensed version.

 Quick release mechanism for the tripod and corresponding plates for the camera body and or lens.
 It is a good idea to get “Arca-Swiss” compatible plates.
 I use Really Right Stuff L Brackets on all of my camera bodies which makes it easy and stable to switch back and forth between horizontal and vertical.

 Cable release.
-Get the wired kind and the same brand as your camera.
 I think that it is worth having a backup cable release.
-They are small and easy to lose and are essential.
+They are small, easy to lose, and essential.
 I feel lost without one.
 You can also use your self-timer but if you need to go into bulb mode you will need the cable release to use its’ lock function.

 Camera manual.
 Download it to your laptop.

 Camera battery charger & converter for European plug-in.

 CF or SD cards, at least three, 32 GBS, or larger if you shoot the higher megapixel cameras.
 Some people like to avoid using large cards in case the card fails.
 If a smaller card failed you would lose a lot less data.
 I like the Sandisk Ultra Cards.
 I find them fine for video as well.
 If you are using only SD cards make sure that they are Class 10.